polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 ● Off-limits materials within the target space (e.g., sensitive documents or equipment)
 ```

 **Authorized Actions:** Types of activities approved for the engagement
 **Restricted Actions:** Types of activities restricted during the engagement (if any)
-**Approval Process**
+**Approval Process:**
 The process for requesting approval of additional activities during engagement execution
 ● Approval process
 ● Points of contact (name, role, phone, email, office location)
 ● Alternate POC